zack-bitcoin/amoveo/docs/other_blockchains/veriblock.md

 Data withholding vulnerabilities
 ========

-If we use the version of veriblock where only the hash of the veriblock header is embedded in bitcoin transactions, then it has data withholding vulnerabilities.
+Whether we embed the entire header or just the hash, Veriblock sidechains are still vulnerable to data withholding attacks.

-An attacker could build a veriblock fork that is longer without revealing to anyone else that it exists.
+An attacker could build a veriblock fork that is longer without revealing to anyone else the contents of the blocks.

-Then the attacker can double-spend all their transactions by revealing their side of the fork to undo some history.
+Then the attacker can double-spend all their transactions on the uncensored side of the fork by revealing their side of the fork to undo some history.

 So the attacker could steal the money on the sidechain.

 Conclusion